Engineering Head and WordPress Expert

 Gravity Forms Add-ons

-I’ve worked at Rocketgenius for four years (2018-2022) and was heavily focusing on third-party API integrations.
-My works include: Stripe, PayPal Checkout, Mollie, and other CRM add-ons.
-Now I’m working at CosmicGiant with two of my former colleagues from RG, and we keep building solid Gravity Forms solutions.
-Be sure to check our products to see if you can find something that suits your needs.
+I worked at Rocketgenius for four years (2018-2022), heavily focusing on third-party API integrations.
+My work includes Stripe, PayPal Checkout, Mollie, and other CRM add-ons.
+I also worked at CosmicGiant (2022-2025) with two of my former colleagues from RG, and we built solid Gravity Forms solutions.

 Client Portal

-Client Portal is the very first commercial WordPress plugin I’ve built.
+Client Portal is the very first commercial WordPress plugin I built.
 I was hired by Laura in 2016 to turn her idea into a WordPress plugin business, and we’ve worked together on it ever since.
-CP is a unique product in the WordPress space, the founder is non-technical, and the target audience is also very non-technical.
-In 2024, we are going to bring it to another level by completely rewriting it to utilize the Block Editor.
-I’m very proud of what will be released in late March.
+CP is a unique product in the WordPress space; the founder is non-technical, and the target audience is also very non-technical.
+In 2024, we brought it to another level by completely rewriting it to utilize the Block Editor.

 Other WordPress Plugins